 But all the Florida theme park options can be overwhelming.
 There are six different parks at Walt Disney World Resort alone, and another three parks at Universal Orlando Resort.
 Teens chasing thrills don’t necessarily want to find themselves in the same lines as toddlers decked out in their best princess tiaras.
 So here’s a breakdown of the top amusement parks in Florida to help you find the best match for your interests and travel party.

 Due to COVID-19 these amusement parks have various restrictions to protect their guests.
 Make sure to stock up on masks before traveling to any of these parks!

 Best for: Families with young kids and nostalgic types

 The theme park that started it all, the Magic Kingdom first opened its castle doors in 1971.
 Since then it’s been the spot for Mickey Mouse meet-and-greets, fantastical Dumbo flights, and over-the-top fireworks displays.
-There aren’t a lot of thrills to be found here; the park’s four rollercoasters skew more entry-level than scream-inducing (although riding through the dark on Space Mountain can still offer up surprises).
+There aren’t a lot of thrills to be found here; the park’s roller coasters skew more entry-level than scream-inducing (although riding through the dark on Space Mountain can still offer up surprises).

 Head here if you have young kids or if you just love the feeling of yesteryear that’s so palpable in the Orlando-area amusement park.
-Try to book a meal at Be Our Guest, one of the park’s newer restaurants that features jaw-dropping dining areas modeled after different rooms in the castle from Beauty and the Beast.
+Try to book a meal at Be Our Guest, a restaurant jaw-dropping dining areas modeled after different rooms in the castle from Beauty and the Beast.